 I wish I knew how to help parents of young children with Down syndrome (and parents of young children with any set of different abilities) to, well maybe, don’t try so hard wishing to know what will.
 Maybe just go with it.
 Maybe encourage both your typical and non-typical children to fly, to grow, to play.
-Maybe play a little too.
+Maybe you should play a little too.

 I wish I knew how to teach you that.

 Although I can’t tell you, “It’ll all be OK” (even though I want to) because I don’t know that for your child or any child.

 I can tell you this: worry does not help you.

 I wish I knew how to give you today.